-In a wide range of applications one is often interested in whether a particular series is best described as a mean independent process as opposed to being predictable with some predictor belonging to a large information set.
-The researcher may not wish to take a stance on a particular predictor while also being constrained by dimensionality problems.
-The test we introduced in this paper is precisely designed to accommodate such environments by providing a way of testing the null of no predictability versus the alternative of at at least one active predictor drawn from a potentially large pool of candidate predictors.
-Although our primary focus is not about uncovering a true model or achieving full model selection consistency our framework does also allow us to consistently detect the {\it key player} or one of the {\it key players} which can be valuable information in itself.
-The estimated key player predictor could for instance be used in a model further augmented with diffusion index type factors.
-Similarly, our proposed key player estimator could also be useful in contexts where predictors consist solely of principal components which are orthogonal by construction as in such environments PCA type factors are typically obtained while being agnostic about how they relate to the series one is interested in predicting.
-Furthermore, as principal components are typically obtained using a pool of very diverse predictors in terms of their persistence properties, the robustness of our methods to such characteristics would make them particularly suitable.

-Berenguer-Rico, V., and B. Nielsen (2020).
+In a wide range of applications one is often interested in whether a series is best described as a mean independent process or alternatively is characterized by predictability.
+This predictability may be driven by one or more predictors belonging to a very large information set.
+One may not wish to take a stance on a particular predictor while also being constrained by dimensionality problems.
+The test we introduced in this paper is precisely designed to accommodate such environments.
+Although our primary focus is not about uncovering a true model our framework does allow us to detect a {\it key player} which can be valuable information in itself.
+It could for instance be used in a model further augmented with diffusion index type factors.
+It could also be useful in contexts where predictors consist solely of principal components as in such environments PC type factors are typically obtained while being agnostic about how they relate to the predictand.
+As PCs are typically obtained using a pool of very diverse predictors in terms of their persistence properties, the robustness of our methods to such characteristics also makes them particularly suitable.
+Berenguer-Rico, V. and B. Nielsen (2020).
 Cumulated Sum of Squares Statistics for Nonlinear and Nonstationary Regressions, \textit{Econometric Theory 36(1)}, 1-47.